blinkdb-js/blinkdb/readme.md

 });
 ```

+> BlinkDB is not yet mature.
+If you aren't convinced with the current feature set, check back in **version 1.0.0**.

 ## Motivation

 Today, SPAs and modern UI frameworks are more complex than ever before, and in the biggest codebases, gigantic amounts of data are used in JS directly.
 Unfortunately, while user-friendly, the existing solutions - stores like [Redux](https://redux.js.org/) or [MobX](https://mobx.js.org/README.html) - are not optimized for performance with large quantities of entities.